 The General Administration of Quality Supervision, Inspection and Quarantine announced the Administrative Measures on Metrological Supervision of Spectacles on 15 October 2003, detailing the regulations that dispensing opticians must comply with as well as the relevant penalties.

 The SAC promulgated the national standard Ophthalmic Optics and Instruments – Optical Devices for Enhancing Low Vision (GB 23719-2009) on 6 May 2009.
 This set of standards lays down the optical and mechanical requirements for optical devices for enhancing low vision as well as the test methods.

-According to the newly amended Regulations on the Supervision and Management of Medical Devices implemented on 1 June 2014, contact lenses are classified as Category III medical devices which must pass safety and effectiveness assessments and be issued a medical device registration certificate prior to their production, distribution and consumption by end-users.
+According to the newly amended Regulations on the Supervision and Management of Medical Devices which has been in force since 1 June 2014, contact lenses are classified as Category III medical devices which must pass safety and effectiveness assessments and be issued with a medical device registration certificate prior to their production, distribution and consumption by end-users.
 Producers of such devices must obtain a medical device production enterprise licence while dealers should have a medical device dealer licence.